We may earn money or products from the companies mentioned in this post.

 Venice, Italy is one of those magical places that I still can’t believe actually exists.
 People who have visited Venice usually either love it or hate it.
 I knew I would love Venice before I ever stepped foot in Italy.
 The island city built on water has fascinated me since I was a child.
 So naturally, the first time I ventured across the pond from the United States to Europe, I had to go to Venice.

-Venice, Italy is one of the more pricey cities to visit in Italy, mainly because it caters to tourists which ultimately drives the cost up.
-However, we found plenty of inexpensive and even free things to do in Venice, Italy to keep us entertained our short stay.
-If you are looking for a few ideas for what to do in Venice, Italy, we’ve broken down our top 5 favorite experiences in Venice to ensure you have a great time.
+Venice is one of the more pricey cities to visit in Italy, mainly because it caters to tourists which ultimately drives the cost up.
+However, we found plenty of inexpensive and even free things to do in Venice, Italy to keep us entertained during our short stay.
+If you are looking for a few ideas for what to do in Venice, Italy, we’ve laid out our top 8 favorite experiences in Venice to ensure you have a great time.

 How to get to Venice, Italy

 Venice, Italy is easily accessible by plane, train, or cruise.
 If flying into Venice, Italy, you will likely arrive at Marco Polo Airport, located five miles north of Venice on the mainland of Italy.
 From the airport, you can either take a water taxi directly to your hotel, a water bus to the nearest stop, or take a land taxi or shuttle bus to Piazzale Roma, the only place in Venice that is reachable by car.

 This is also where you will find the main train station in Venice, Stazione di Venezia Santa Lucia, if you are arriving or departing by train.
 It is worth including Venice on any Italian vacation itinerary.
 Many people visit Venice as a day trip from Florence or Milan.
 It is also extremely easy to get to Venice from Verona.